adobe/spectrum-web-components/packages/theme/README.md

 There are a few cases where it is necessary to embed one theme within another.
 For example, if you have an application that is using a dark theme that is previewing or editing content that will be displayed in a light theme.

-If you only want to change colors, you can use the `sp-theme-dark` or `sp-theme-light` class instead.
-They are a little lighter weight than the full `sp-theme` class.
-You should still use `sp-theme` at the root because it installs extra styles that do not change between colors.

 ```html
 <style type="text/css">